CSS RegEx Attribute Selectors

 What do you think about this example?
 Is pretty easy, right?

-We used an inline style for every <p> element in HTML frame, then in CSS we have simple rule which says that for every <p> element with the style attribute, who starts with the value “background”, the color must be white.
+We used an inline style for every <p> element in HTML frame, then in CSS we have one simple rule which says that for every <p> element with the “style” attribute, who starts with the value “background”, the color must be white.

-You can think what will happen if the condition is never fulfilled.
-Well, in that case, nothing happens.
-Nothing, nothing?
-Absolutely.
+You might wonder what happens if the condition is never fulfilled.
+In that case, nothing happens.

 Now let’s see this scenario: all hyperlinks that starts with “www” will have the yellow color and the background will be green; all other hyperlinks will be red with white background.
 We need two rules.
-Let’s see:
+Let’s see them:

-Of course, the specificity is a concept that must be taken into account in CSS, but here it’s not the case because we have specific rules.
+Of course, the specificity is a concept that must be taken into consideration, but here it’s not the case because we have specific rules.

 Before we go any further, let’s see an example with a pseudo-class.
 You can use pseudo-classes together with attribute selectors.
 I wan to create a rule in which every hyperlink who starts with “https” to have the color green.

-It is hard to use pseudo-classes along with attribute selectors?
+Is it hard to use pseudo-classes along with attribute selectors?
 Not really!
-If you understand the basics, you will do great things!
+Once you understand the basics, you can do great things!

-Therefore, if we have a RegEx that match a starting value, it is logical to have a RegEx that match the final value from a string.
-Next we’ll use the $ symbol.
+Therefore, if we have a RegEx that matches a starting value, it’s logical to have a RegEx that matchs the ending value of a string.
+Next, we’ll use the $ symbol.

 Ending Value [attribute$=”ending-value”]